2014 Pennsylvania State Police barracks attack: Attack

 At 10:50 P.M. on September 12, 2014, a shift change was commencing outside the Troop R barracks of the Pennsylvania State Police in the Pocono Mountains in Blooming Grove Township, Pennsylvania.
 At that moment, a sniper opened fire with a .308-caliber rifle.
 One trooper was killed by the gunfire and a second was injured, but survived.

 Four shots were fired within 90 seconds, from a distance of 82 yd in a position at the edge of the nearby woods, before the shooter fled further into the wooded area.
 One trooper was shot trying to help the other, prompting him to crawl back to safety, where he was aided by two other troopers.

-The fatal victim was shot twice, once in the chest, and once in the shoulder; Both being fatal wounds.
+The deceased victim was shot twice, once in the chest, and once in the shoulder, both fatal wounds.
 The wounded victim was shot once in the lower back, which exited through the hip, causing nerve damage to his right leg.